soulspace-org/overarch/doc/design.md

 * Functional or nonfunctional requirements and crosscutting concerns
 * Inner workings of some components
   * e.g. state machines, activty or sequence diagrams
-* processes/transformations with inputs and outputs
+* Processes/transformations with inputs and outputs
+* Teams and responsibilities
+* Connecting models (e.g. containers to use cases via an implements relation)
 * ...

    Some or all of these extensions might be added to Overarch in the future.

    The schema of the model is open, as the spec just checks for the existence of elements (keys) needed for overarch (e.g. the generation of the implemented view representations).
-Additional elements can be added without impact on overarch.
-The keys for additional elements should be prefixed with a meaningful namespace to avoid conflicts with future extensions of Overach.
+Additional elements can be added without impact on Overarch.
+The keys for additional elements should be prefixed with a meaningful namespace to avoid conflicts with future extensions of Overarch.

 Q: **Why EDN as the specification notation?**